erhsparks/app_academy_prepwork/environment-setup.md

 we'll use in the full course.
 Simply using the Ruby installer is, however, easier in the short term.
-The approach you take is up to you, but you are responsible for making sure that your machine can run the specified version of Ruby prior to pairing sessions.
+The approach you take is up to you, but you are responsible for making sure that your machine can run the specified Ruby version prior to pairing sessions.

 [virtual-machines]: http://lifehacker.com/5204434/the-beginners-guide-to-creating-virtual-machines-with-virtualbox
 [ruby-installer-windows]: http://rubyinstaller.org/